 - Geographies of volume, verticality, and airspace

 - Drone geographies

-- Political geographies of technology and territory
+- Political geographies of technology

 Anna is a feminist political geographer interested in technological visibilities, volumes, relations and futures.
 Anna's current work approaches these issues through the lens of the drone, exploring the unmanning of everyday, urban and military life in drone age.

 Anna lead an Economic and Social Research Council (ESRC) New Investigator Award (December 2021 – July 2023).
 ‘Diversifying drone stories’ explores the ways in which the drone is (re)shaping UK airspace, with a focus on aerial (in)securities and harms.
 You can find out more about Anna’s research project on her webpage Drone Geographies and about her publications here.

 In terms of her publications, Anna’s recent work has explored drone sensing, has sought to complicate existing understandings of volume by bringing the analytic and sensibility of gentleness to bear, and has brought into dialogue feminist geopolitics and drone scholarship to develop the idea of 'everyday droning' as a honing and homing of military technology and drone capitalism.’
 Elsewhere, on the ways in which both small military drones are normalised and naturalised at the tradeshow, and the (potential) implications of the on urban skylines and lives.
 More widely, Anna is interested in and the raised by the 'volumetric' turn in and beyond human geography.